RiRah123/RiRah123/README.md

 ### Who Am I?
 I am currently a 4th-year student at the Georgia Institute of Technology 🐝, concentrating in Artificial Intelligence 🤖 and Human-Computer Interaction.
 I am passionate about various sectors of Computer Science, including web development 🖥️, user interface design 🖌️, and data visualization 💹.
 I believe that computers when used correctly can impact the lives of millions of humans in every possible way.

-Also, I am currently looking for a Software Engineering or Data Science Internship for Summer 2024 If you are interested in hiring me, check out my <a href="https://www.linkedin.com/in/rian-rahman02/">Linkedin</a>.
-Otherwise, if you're just browsing, feel free to check out some of the projects I created in the past few months!

 ### General Facts About Me
  ```javascript